-A powerful feature of Wicked Reports is the ability to calculate social ROI based on orders in your CRM for every tweet, post, and pic you put out on social media.
+A powerful feature of Wicked Reports is the ability to calculate social ROI based on orders in your CRM for every tweet, post, and the pic you put out on social media.
 It’s important to remember, this only matters if the link in your social post is taking readers to a property you own.
 If you are promoting someone else or simply linking to a blog post by someone else, there is no need to add tracking values to your social post (or you can use a Wicked Redirect Link).

 - Ensure that the Wicked Tracking script is on the page that you are linking to.